Asymptotics of eigenvalue sums when some turning points are complex

 We work directly with the total energy as a functional of the potential, but approximations can ultimately be converted into density functionals \cite{CLEB11,CGB13} for the 1D kinetic energy (whose three-dimensional counterpart is vital for orbital-free DFT \cite{LC05}).
 The key is to approximate the sum of the first $N$ eigenvalues, $E_N$ (in chemistry parlance this is the ground state energy of $N$ non-interacting same-spin fermions).
 The connection between this sum and density functionals is explained in Refs. \cite{B20b,OB21}.

 The key idea is to generate an asymptotic expansion for the sum of eigenvalues directly from the known WKB series for individual eigenvalues.
 Such asymptotics of sums are much more accurate than summing the asymptotic approximations for the individual eigenvalues.
-Since this method for summing eigenvalues uses the WKB series \cite{BO99}, we call it SWKB, where the ''S" stands for sum.
+Since this method for summing eigenvalues uses the Wentzel–Kramers–Brillouin (WKB) series \cite{BO99}, we call it SWKB, where the ''S" stands for sum.
 It was developed in Refs. \cite{BB20,B20,B20b}.
 In simple cases (particle in a box and harmonic oscillator), the semiclassical expansion truncates at low order, yielding exact results for both the eigenvalues and their sums \cite{B20b}.
 Reference \cite{B20} analyzed the P{\"o}schl-Teller well, where the WKB and SWKB series are convergent.
 Reference \cite{BB20} tested the SWKB approximation on a linear potential with a hard wall (the linear half-well), which is truly asymptotic.

-But the linear half-well has only real classical turning points, whereas many other simple analytic forms allow for complex turning points.
+The P\"{o}schl-Teller and linear wells have only real classical turning points, i.e., real values of $x$ where $v(x) = \eps$.
+But many other simple analytic forms also allow for complex turning points \cite{BJ12}, that is, complex solutions to $v(x) = \eps$ with finite imaginary values.
+Such complex turning points produce exponentially small corrections that are missed by the standard WKB expansion.
 The quartic oscillator is the simplest, and it has long been known to have sub-dominant contributions to its semiclassical eigenvalue expansion, which reduce errors significantly relative to WKB to the same order.
 So here we apply the asymptotic summation method to the quartic oscillator.
 We show how the subdominant corrections to the WKB eigenvalues lead to subdominant corrections to the SWKB sums, and generate an asymptotic expansion for these corrections.
 We find that the subdominant corrections to the sums likewise greatly improve accuracy.
 This methodology can be easily applied to any such case.